trekhleb/homemade-machine-learning/README.md

 _Usage examples: market segmentation, social networks analysis, organize computing clusters, astronomical data analysis, image compression, etc._

 #### 🤖 K-means Algorithm
+K-nearest neighbors (KNN) is a type of supervised learning algorithm which is used for both regression and classification purposes, but mostly it is used for the later.
+Given a dataset with different classes, KNN tries to predict the correct class of test data by calculating the distance between the test data and all the training points.
+It then selects the k points which are closest to the test data.
+Once the points are selected, the algorithm calculates the probability (in case of classification) of the test point belonging to the classes of the k training points and the class with the highest probability is selected.
+In the case of a regression problem, the predicted value is the mean of the k selected training points.

 - 📗 [Math | K-means Algorithm](homemade/k_means) - theory and links for further readings
 - ⚙️ [Code | K-means Algorithm](homemade/k_means/k_means.py) - implementation example